 “Love yourself.
 Forgive yourself.
 Be true to yourself.
 How you treat yourself sets the standard for how others will treat you.” ― Steve Maraboli

 How can we overcome this low self-esteem barrier?

-Here are some tips to help understand low self esteem issues…
+Others will never respect a person with low Self Esteem.
+Here are some tips to help understand these issues…

 Human beings are hesitant to appreciate someone else’s good work.
 At the same time they are often left embarrassed when appreciated by others.

-How awesome would your employee feel when you appreciate his/her constant hard work or a very impressive presentation he made?
-You would just make your day.
-Thus compliments are a way of enhancing the confidence and self-worth of yourself and also the people around you.
+How awesome would your employee feel when you appreciate his/her constant hard work or a very impressive the presentation was?
+You would just make their day.
+Thus compliments are a way of enhancing the confidence and self-worth of self and also the people around you.

 You never see yourself the way others see you.
 Remember when you are crying over the imagined incompleteness and a complex, someone else is admiring you for the person you are and the life you live.
 Why should we not keep faith in ourselves when your loved ones have invested a lot of faith in you?

 Never think someone else out there leads a better life than you, which makes you a lesser person.
-When you try to see yourself the way others do, you will realize you have been living quite a fulfilling life.
+When you try to see yourself the way others do, you will realise you have been living a fulfilling life.